seunghun1ee/communityWebDemo/README.md

 * [ ] post tags
 * [ ] Use markdown for posts
 * [ ] Use markdown for comments
+* [ ] Keep replies of the comment after the comment is deleted
 #### Frontend
 * [ ] Basic frontend design {
     * [ ] Homepage